achandebois/mower/README.md

 ## Comment
 - My main app class and the run method inside the mower service are maybe not enough split
 - The package structure is pretty simple and the approach could be more DDD like.
 I think it maybe need some reorganisation for the package structure
-- I added sneaky throws annotation to avoid checked exception
+- I added sneaky throws annotation to avoid checked exception (in a production env the strategy may differ)
 - The run method inside the mower service returns the mower just for unit test